Desafiando el Destino

-"Desafiando el Destino" (English: "Defying Fate"; stylised in all caps) is a song by Argentine singer-songwriter María Becerra.
+"Desafiando el Destino" (Spanish for "Defying Fate") is a song by Argentine singer-songwriter María Becerra.
 It was written by Becerra and Nico Cotton and produced by the latter.
-The song was released on 12 January 2022 as the fourth single from her second studio album, La Nena de Argentina.
+The song was released on 12 January 2023, as the fourth single from her second studio album, La Nena de Argentina.

 Background

+The song was first teased with a live performance from María Becerra through TikTok in November 2022, alongside other songs from the album, La Nena de Argentina.
+When the album was released, the song was not included on the track list.